vkngwrapper/arsenal/README.md

 # arsenal
-vital utilities for vkngwrapper: vulkanmemoryallocator port, cgo-friendly flag helpers, and more
+vital utilities for vkngwrapper: vulkanmemoryallocator port, cgo-friendly fence helpers, and more